-The Food Service Department can provide sack lunches for field trips as well as two choices for student party lunches.
-The next few pages list the options available and a copy of the requests for both services.
-Forms are available from either the school's office or the Food Service Department.
-If you have any questions or need assistance in completing the forms, please contact the Food Service office at 721-5075.
-All party and field trip requests must be received ten (10) working days before the event date.
-Student party lunches can only be delivered and served in the cafeteria.
-Please note that all field trip sack lunch orders or student party meal cancellations must be received three (3) days prior to the event or the school will be charged for the meals.
+The Food Service Department can provide sack lunches for field trips as well as two choices for student lunch parties.
+The next few pages list the options available and a copy of the request for both services.
+Forms are available from either the school's office or the Food Services Department.
+IF you have any questions or need assistance in completing the forms, please contact the Food Services office at 661-721-5075.
+All party and field trip requests must be receive ten (10) working days before the event date.
+Student lunch parties can only be delivered and served in the cafeteria.
+Please note that all field trip sack lunch orders or student party meal cancellations must be received five (5) days prior to the event or the school will be charged for the meals.

-Snacks, Treats and Outside Meals
+Snack, Treats and Outside Meals

 The National School Lunch and Breakfast Program prohibit the serving of snacks, treats, or outside meals prior or during the regular meal service in the cafeteria.
-Upon request, the Food Service Department will provide a list of healthy snack ideas to parents and teachers for school incentives or celebrations.
-These items should be offered only after all the lunch sessions have ended.
+Upon request, the Food Services Department will provide a list of healthy snack ideas to parents and teachers for school incentives or celebrations.
+These items should be offered after all the lunch sessions have concluded.

-Department of Food Services Student Lunch Party Request
+Department of Food Services

+Student Sack Meal and Student Lunch Party Request

 Below are special lunches that can be ordered for your class.
 These meals are available to an entire classroom prior to school breaks.
-Adult lunches may also be ordered with a special meal request at a cost of \$4.00.
+Adult lunches may also be ordered with a special meal request at a cost of \$5.25.
 Please ask your school site office for the order form.
 Forms must be signed by the school administrator or his/her designee.
-The office will submit your request to the Food Service Department for processing.
-Requests must be received 10 days before the event.
-Please contact the Food Services Department at 721-5075 if you need assistance.
+The office will submit your request to the Food Services Department for processing.
+Request must be received 10 days before the event.
+Please contact the Food Services Department at 661-721-5075 if you need assistance.